yoasyo25/career-development-curriculum/module_four/negotiations.md

 * **Bottom Line: Negotiating is Always Important**
   * ...even if it’s just to ask clarifying questions!
   * **It’s important for you to advocate for yourself because there's no guarantee that anyone else will**
-  * There’s always a (small) chance that someone can rescind an offer, but it's very unlikely -- it’s costly to the company to take that back.
-    * In the 500-600 people that Lia has had experience with coaching negotiations, that has only happened once.
-    * If a company rescinds simply because you brought up the conversation while you were respectful, that was probably a red flag and you dodged a bullet
-    * You should be somewhere you want to be and where you’re valued
-    * If they rescind the offer because you were disrespectful, that’s different. *But we don't expect you to be disrespectful*

 ### Resources for Follow-Up